How to calculate Google Seller Ratings’ effect on CTR for Google Ads

 - Did your avg. ad position drop on your ads with Seller Ratings?
 This can, of course, affect the ad performance.

 Consider whether Google Seller ratings are right for your company.
-They might just not work for your business, industry, Adwords setup, bidding structure etc. Because Google Seller Ratings are an automated extension, you need to disable them if they are producing negative results.
+They might just not work for your business, industry, Google ads setup, bidding structure etc. Because Google Seller Ratings are an automated extension, you need to disable them if they are producing negative results.
 See how here.

 Making the most of Google Seller Ratings